nuxt/content/docs/content/index.md

   variant: naked
   ---
   #title{unwrap="p"}
-  Invite editors to login with Google and publish changes
+  Invite editors to login with Google and let them publish their changes
   :::

   :::u-page-card